-In October 2016, the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) issued warnings regarding the risk of infection associated with Stockert 3T heater-cooler units.
-Moreover, these specialized devices are routine during open heart surgeries and other procedures.
-Additionally, federal agencies report that some of the devices may have become contaminated with bacteria, which can pose a dangerous or fatal threat to heart patients.
-Hence, it is important for patients to be aware of the potential risks and to seek immediate medical evaluation if they have recently undergone open heart surgery.
+In October 2016, the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) warned that Stockert 3T heater-cooler units pose an infection risk.
+These devices often play a role in open heart surgeries and other procedures.
+Federal agencies report that some of these units contain bacteria, which can threaten heart patients with serious or fatal infections.
+Patients should stay informed about these risks and seek immediate medical evaluation if they recently had open heart surgery.

-Suppose you or a loved one has recently been diagnosed with bacterial infection after surgery.
-In that case, we encourage you to speak with one of our injury attorneys about your situation.
-Furthermore, you may be eligible to receive compensation.
-Therefore, contact Gallon, Takacs & Boissoneault Co., L.P.A. at 419-843-6663 for a complimentary consultation.
+If you or a loved one developed a bacterial infection after surgery, speak with one of our injury attorneys about your situation.
+You may qualify for compensation.
+Contact Gallon, Takacs & Boissoneault Co., L.P.A. at 419-843-6663 for a free consultation.

 What is the problem with Stockert 3T Heater-Cooler units?

-Heater-cooler devices form an integral part of open heart surgeries.
-According to the CDC, over 250,000 individuals undergo heart bypass procedures involving these devices annually.
-These machines utilize cool water and fans to maintain a safe and specific temperature for the patient’s blood, heart, and body throughout the procedure.
+Heater-cooler devices play a vital role in open heart surgeries, with over 250,000 heart bypass procedures relying on these machines annually.
+They actively use cool water and fans to maintain safe temperatures for the patient’s blood, heart, and body.

 How do I know if I have been infected with NTM bacteria?